alanm31/FNF-Porting-Stuff/README.md

 1. You Need to install extension-androidtools

-To Install it You Need To Open Command prompt/PowerShell And To Tipe
+To Install it You Need To Open Command prompt/PowerShell And Type
 ```cmd
 haxelib git extension-androidtools https://github.com/jigsaw-4277821/extension-androidtools.git
 ```